-The practicum experience in Chamberlain’s MSN – Family Nurse Practitioner specialty track is designed to expose you to diverse patient populations from birth through end of life.
+The practicum experience in Chamberlain University’s MSN - Family Nurse Practitioner (FNP) specialty track is designed to expose you to diverse patient populations from birth through end of life.

-The hands on-experience assessing diagnosing and treating a variety of conditions is invaluable in growing into a well-rounded practitioner.
-However, students often find it takes more effort than they expected to secure preceptors in their area.
-We spoke with eight graduates of Chamberlain’s FNP specialty track to get their advice for identifying and securing FNP practicum sites.
+The hands on-experience assessing, diagnosing and treating a variety of conditions is invaluable in growing into a well-rounded practitioner.
+However, students often find it takes more effort than they expected to find a nurse practitioner preceptor in their area.
+We spoke with nine graduates of Chamberlain’s MSN FNP specialty track to get their advice on how to find a NP preceptor.

 1. Network with other nurse practitioner students.

 “I knew a few people in San Antonio who went to Chamberlain and they gave me recommendations,” he said.
 “The same sites they studied at precepted me.
 It was all networking.”

 Several other students cited this as the most successful tactic they used in securing NP preceptors.

 “I had the most success just talking with friends who were also in NP programs and asking them who they used,” said Craig Philhower.
 “I would then contact them directly and use my friends as personal references.
 One of my friends in another program suggested using one of her preceptors, as he was friendly and liked taking students.
 He was able to take me and I stayed with him for three rotations.”

 For students who don’t work in clinics or hospital – this can be a great tactic for how to find a NP preceptor.
 Start looking early for people in your city that have gone through the program and connecting with them.

 2. Tap your personal network.